Déploiement et configuration d’un cluster Kubernetes haute sécurité sous Debian 12 : Guide d’infrastructure d’entreprise

 sudo apt install -y apt-transport-https ca-certificates curl gnupg lsb-release systemd-timesyncd

-# NTP configuration
+# Activation du service NTP

 sudo systemctl enable systemd-timesyncd